 Managing a GLOBAL BUSINESS

-This 3-day workshop targets senior managers, strategic planners and executives and involves strategic complexity across a global organization.
+This 3-day workshop targets company leaders including senior managers, strategic planners and executives.
+This financial training for senior executives involves strategic complexity across a global organization where leaders develop and strengthen their financial acumen.

 FOCUS ON GLOBAL THINKING

-Even at the global level all business decisions are interconnected.
-A decision made in one area will have an impact in other areas – if you free up resources, other departments can use them; if you tie up resources other departments have to adopt a different strategy.
-Differences in culture also impact the global company.
-How will a team create and implement a winning strategy?
+All business decisions are interconnected, especially at a global level.
+A decision made in one area will have an impact on other areas.
+Leaders will experience the all too real problem of limited resources.
+If you free up resources, other departments can use them; if you tie up resources, other departments have to adopt a different strategy.
+The team must navigate the challenges of managing a global business to create and implement a winning strategy.

 International variations in financial statements